This post may contain affiliate links. Please read our disclosure policy.

-Blueberry Lemon Pound Cake!
-This pound cake is made lighter by using greek yogurt, and is loaded up with lemon flavor thanks to zest and fresh lemon juice!
+Blueberry Lemon Loaf Cake!
+This loaf cake is made lighter by using greek yogurt, and is loaded up with lemon flavor thanks to zest and fresh lemon juice!
 Juicy blueberries are baked right in.
 All drizzled with a luscious lemon glaze.

-This pound cake uses both lemon zest and fresh lemon juice to create an irresistible lemon flavor.
+This loaf cake uses both lemon zest and fresh lemon juice to create an irresistible lemon flavor.
 Pair that with the juicy blueberries baked right in and this bread is loaded with fresh, fruity flavor.
 This recipe is so easy to change up and you can use any kind of fruit you feel like, so far I’ve made a Cranberry Orange bread, and a Strawberry Lemon Loaf.
-I’m already contemplating making a version using peaches next!
-Any ideas on what other fruit combos I can throw together into this cake/bread recipe??

 - zest of 1 lemon

 - 1½ tbsp lemon juice can sub with some half and half or heavy cream

 - Preheat oven to 350 degrees F. Spray loaf pan (mine is 9x5) with baking spray and set aside.